saschafuchs/KoalityGuideJsClient/readme.md

 For more examples see the `/examples` directory.

 ## Features
-- **Fallback language**: When creating a new client a fallback language can be added.
+- **Fallback language**: when creating a new client a fallback language can be added.
 If no guide for the actual language was found the client will return the fallback language guide if exists.
+- **Multi format**: in future it will be possible to fetch the guide in multiple formats.
+We will start with markdown (md) and html.